-- Crutches You should use your crutches with full weight bearing on your surgical leg (only while in your brace) for about two weeks following surgery, unless otherwise instructed. - Brace or Immobilizer will be applied to your knee.
+- Crutches You should use your crutches with 25% weight bearing (Toe Touch) on your surgical leg for about 2 weeks following surgery, unless otherwise instructed. - Brace or Immobilizer may be applied to your knee.
 Remove the day after surgery three times daily for exercises.
-Otherwise, it should be worn at all times unless otherwise instructed. - Exercises You may begin your exercises the day after surgery, unless otherwise instructed.
+Otherwise, should be worn at all times unless otherwise instructed. - Exercises you may begin your exercises the day after surgery, unless otherwise instructed.
 Begin ankle pumps and quad sets as soon as you are able after surgery.
-(Refer to the exercise sheet that you were given). - Elevate your knee Lie down and elevate your leg on 1-2 pillows (above the level of your heart) as much as possible the first 2-3 days after surgery.
+(Refer to the exercise sheet that you were given). - Elevate your knee- Lie down and elevate your leg on 1 2 pillows (above the level of your heart) as much as possible the first 2 3 days after surgery.
 The pillows should be placed under your lower leg only and not under your knee.
 After the first few days once you begin increasing your activity, plan several rest periods throughout the day and elevate your leg above your heart.
 This will help to relieve the swelling and pain. - Physical Therapy You will have Physical Therapy following your surgery.
-This usually begins sometime about two weeks after surgery unless otherwise instructed.

-- Driving You should be ready to drive a car once you can bend your knee 90 degrees.
-If surgery is on your right leg it may take up to 4-6 weeks.
-No driving while taking Narcotics. - School Students usually return to school within about a week after surgery. - Work Light sedentary jobs can often be resumed in 1-2 weeks.
+This usually begins sometime within the first 2 weeks of surgery unless otherwise instructed. - Driving- You should be ready to drive a car once you can bend your knee 90 degrees and walk without crutches.
+(About 2 weeks).
+If surgery is on your right leg it may take longer. - School Students usually return to school within about a week after surgery. - Work- Light sedentary jobs can often be resumed in 2 3 weeks.
 Return to heavy or strenuous occupations may take several months.
 You will need to discuss returning to work with your doctor.

-FOLLOW UP APPOINTMENT
+FOLLOW UP APPOINTMENT:

 - You should be seen in the office for follow up 10-14 days following your surgery.
-A wound check, details of your surgery, and expectations will be reviewed.
+A wound check, details of your surgery and expectations will be reviewed.
 Call the office today if you do not already have an appointment. - OAM has a physician available by phone 24 hours per day for EMERGENCY orthopaedic needs.
 Routine questions, including requests for pain medication, are best handled during weekday business hours.
-(616) 459-7101.
+(616) 459-7101